zanfranceschi/request-broadcast-protocol/README.md

 - Servers receive the "send response body to" and send the response body to client
 - Finally, client receives response bodies from all available servers

 The random endpoints are meant to avoid slow servers responding late to client with stale responses.
+This randomness is a problem in firewalled and/or port restricted environments.
+Perhaps simply dealing with slow servers is simpler and worth.

 ```